Abstracted-Labs/saturn-sdk/docs/pages/saturn.md

 **Parameters:**

-- `id` (number): The multisig ID.
+- `id` (number): The ID of the multisig account.
 - `callHash` (string | Hash): The hash of the multisig call.

 **Returns:**

-A Promise that resolves to a CallDetails object or null.
+A Promise that resolves to a `CallDetails` object representing the details of the pending multisig call, or `null` if the call is not found.

 ### [getMultisigMembers](https://saturn-typedocs.invarch.network/classes/Saturn.html#getMultisigMembers)

-Get the members of a multisig.
+Retrieves the members of a multisig account.

 ```typescript
 getMultisigMembers(id: number): Promise<AccountId[]>